revgrid/revgrid/etc/revgrid.api.md

     destroy(): void;
     // (undocumented)
     destroyed: boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration editAt(cell: ViewCell): CellEditor | undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration editorTakeFocus(): void;
     // (undocumented)